ben-manes/gradle-versions-plugin/README.md

 #### Revisions

-The `revision` task property controls the resolution strategy of determining what constitutes the latest version of a dependency.
-The following strategies are supported:
+The `revision` task property controls the [Ivy resolution strategy][ivy_resolution_strategy] for determining what constitutes the latest version of a dependency.
+Maven's dependency metadata does not distinguish between milestone and release versions.
+The following strategies are natively supported by Gradle:

   * release: selects the latest release
   * milestone: select the latest version being either a milestone or a release (default)